 Breast swelling can be cause by many different factors.
 Swelling of the breasts commonly occur sin pregnant women.
 Breast swelling is usually attributed to one of three factors.
 Swollen breasts may be a sign that the woman is pregnant, going through puberty or a medical problem.

 If a woman is not pregnant and not going through puberty then swollen breasts may be a sign of something wrong although women may experience breast swelling during their menstruation cycle.
+Experiencing breast pains and swelling of the breasts is very common in women during their monthly menstrual cycle.

 A woman entering into menopause commonly experience discomfort in the breasts due to swelling of the breasts.